EDI vs. API: Why You Need Both for Partner Onboarding

-Savvy enterprises are fast realizing that being able to connect and communicate effectively with their business ecosystems is critical for success.
-However, due to the complex mix of legacy systems and cloud applications — as well as a sea of integration technologies to support them — in use in most organizations, modern onboarding processes are still complex and inefficient.
+Savvy enterprises are quickly realizing that being able to connect and communicate effectively in their business ecosystems is critical for success.
+However, due to the complex mix of legacy systems and cloud applications — as well as a sea of integration technologies to support them — in most organizations, modern onboarding processes are still complex and inefficient.

-The fact is, onboarding in 2019 is quite difficult and cumbersome to achieve.
+The fact is, onboarding in 2024 is quite difficult and cumbersome to achieve.
 Today's B2B onboarding processes certainly require data formats like EDI and protocols like AS2 or SFTP.
 But modern IT onboarding also spans the deployment of a new cloud or on-premise application, which may require additional API support.

 And thus, businesses are more exposed to EDI and API technologies than ever, and each department could proudly give their spiel on which one is the superior tool.
 However, while EDI and APIs have their pros and cons, each plays a particularly important role in how companies participate in their business ecosystems.

-Here's why the API vs. EDI debate is losing its luster in 2019 and why a centralized integration platform that takes an "outside-in" approach will improve your ecosystem onboarding processes.
+Here's why the API vs. EDI debate is losing its luster in 2024 and why a centralized integration platform that takes an "outside-in" approach will improve your ecosystem onboarding processes.

 How to Support EDI Onboarding

-- Risk SLA compliance and potential chargebacks
+Risk EDI SLA non-compliance and potential chargebacks

-- Jeopardize existing relationships with partners
+Jeopardize existing relationships with partners

-- Reduce new sales opportunities
+Reduce new sales opportunities

 This means your EDI integration technologies must:

-- Accept EDI and non-EDI data
+Accept EDI and non-EDI data

-- Seamlessly route data
+Seamlessly route data

-- Securely move data
+Securely move data

-- Provide visibility into these data processes
+Provide visibility into these data processes

 Because each trading partner will have different needs for you to meet, it's critical that you are able to leverage pre-built project templates and have increased visibility to accommodate all those partners.
 With the right technology in place, your enterprise will be able to support these requirements.

 However, that integration platform also must support the onboarding of on-premise and cloud applications, which help individual lines of business conduct operations execute end-to-end data processing.
-While your platform's transformation capabilities can support those integrations, you may find it more helpful to leverage its API capabilities.
+While your platform's EDI transformation capabilities can support those integrations, you may find it more helpful to leverage its API capabilities.

 An application programming interface features three important characteristics:

 Procedures refer to the specific tasks or functions that an API program performs

-- Protocols are the formats that an API uses to communicate data between applications
+Protocols are the formats that an API uses to communicate data between applications